-The process for the renewal of shoreline lease and use agreements is described in Section 6.9.
+The process for the renewal of Shoreline Lease and Use Agreements is described in Section 6.9.
 Applications for the renewal of expiring agreements for private boat docks must include the following:

-- A completed and signed shoreline lease and use agreement application with signatures of the applicant and alternate point of contact as appropriate. - Payment of applicable fees (see Appendix D for fee schedule). - Electrical certification (if applicable). - Certificate of Compliance or statement signed by NTMWD that all noted deficiencies have been corrected.
-This statement signifies that the dock and its associated erosion control measures meet current SMP requirements.
+- A completed and signed Shoreline Lease and Use Agreement application with signatures of the applicant and alternate point of contact as appropriate.
+Additional submittal requirements are detailed in Appendix F. - Payment of applicable fees (see Appendix D for fee schedule). - Electrical certification (if applicable)(Appendix C-5). - Certificate of Compliance or statement signed by NTMWD that all noted deficiencies have been corrected.
+This statement signifies that the dock and its associated erosion control measures meet current SMP requirements (Appendix C-7).